 In the table below we set out what we have done during the year to meet the policies in the SIP.
-Further details of the Trustee's policies can be found in the SIP.

-Joint DB and DC Policies

-Environmental, Social and Governance ("ESG") considerations During the year, the Trustee received Quarterly Investment Reports (QIRs) which included Aon's rating of the Scheme's investments.
-The monitoring included underlying ratings of sub-categories, such as ESG, which the Trustee reviewed and considered.
-Where appropriate, the Trustee would question the managers on their ESG practices and, if necessary, change the investment arrangements.
-The Trustee is comfortable that the ESG policies and objectives have been met over the year.
-The Trustee expects the Scheme's investment managers to, where appropriate, engage with investee companies and to exercise voting rights in relation to the Scheme's assets.
-Stewardship Via Aon, the Trustee maintains an active dialogue with the Scheme's investment managers and regularly reviews the continuing suitability of their appointment.
+APPENDIX I - IMPLEMENTATION STATEMENT (forming part of the Trustee's Report) Joint DB and DC Policies Environmental, Social and Governance ("ESG") considerations During the year, we received Quarterly Investment Reports (QIRs) which included Aon's rating of the Scheme's investments.
+The monitoring included underlying ratings of sub-categories, such as ESG, which we reviewed and considered.
+Where appropriate, we would question the managers on their ESG practices and, if necessary, change the investment arrangements.
+We are comfortable that the ESG policies and objectives have been met over the year.
+We expect the Scheme's investment managers to, where appropriate, engage with investee companies and to exercise voting rights in relation to the Scheme's assets.
+Stewardship Via Aon, we maintain an active dialogue with the Scheme's investment managers and regularly review the continuing suitability of their appointment.
 This review includes consideration of stewardship matters and the managers' exercise of voting rights.
-The Trustee is supported in this review by Aon.
+We are supported in this review by Aon.
 Details of the managers' stewardship activities over the year are provided at the end of this statement, including information on their voting behaviour, significant votes cast and the use of the services of a proxy voter.
-Members views In line with its policy, over the year, the Trustee has not explicitly taken into account the views of Scheme members and beneficiaries in relation to ethical considerations, social and environmental impact, or present and future quality of life matters.
-That said, the Trustee is mindful of developments in this area and review this position as appropriate.
-Where a member does make a decision to share their views with the

-Trustee, the Trustee will note and discuss and minute any subsequent course of action.
+Members views In line with our policy, over the year, we have not explicitly taken into account the views of Scheme members and beneficiaries in relation to ethical considerations, social and environmental impact, or present and future quality of life matters.
+That said, we are mindful of developments in this area and review this position as appropriate.
+Where a member does make a decision to share their views with us, we will note and discuss and minute any subsequent course of action.
+We are supported by Aon in the monitoring the activity of its investments.
+As noted, we receive QIRs, which include Aon's ratings of the investments.
+Arrangements with asset managers Aon is responsible for researching, rating and monitoring asset managers across all asset classes.
+This includes some aspects on the manager's alignment with our policies generally; for example, whether the manager is expected to achieve the performance objective and a review of their approach to ESG issues.
+For the DB arrangements, the investment sub-committee (ISC) aims to meet with each manager annually to receive an update on the investments performance, market outlook and positioning, ESG policies and how ESG is incorporated into the investment decision making process.
+We are comfortable the investment strategy and decisions of the asset managers are aligned with our policies and that our policies in this area have been adhered to over the year.